FAQ

 How long is the program?

-YCS-ELI is a nine-week summer internship commitment with enrichment activities throughout the academic year.
+YCS-ELI is a nine-week summer internship commitment.
 Each year, scholars participate remotely in the program during the spring for orientation.
-Scholars will live in Connecticut, New York, Massachusetts, or Rhode Island during the summer, depending on their internship location.
+Scholars will live at their internship location during the summer.
 Scholars participate in program activities remotely through webinars or at conferences.
 YCS-ELI scholars are offered the opportunity to complete a second year with the program, but it is not required.

 What do I need to bring with me?
 I don’t have any camping or hiking gear.

-Upon acceptance, you will receive a detailed packing list to ensure you will be comfortable and prepared.
-During orientation, we will provide an opportunity for you to acquire items you might still need.
+Upon acceptance, you will receive a discretionary fund to purchase items you do not own.
 There is no need for specialized camping equipment.

 I understand that the program pays a stipend, but what are the costs that the students are directly responsible for?

 YCS-ELI pays a stipend and discretionary funds of approximately $5,800 each year.
 In addition, the program provides up to a $1,500 supplement to cover the cost of travel, housing, and food.
 A discretionary fund of about $300 will be provided.
-Scholars will be responsible for ground transportation to and from their home airport, luggage fees, as well as the cost of incidentals, including toiletries, snacks, souvenirs, and other personal purchases.
+Stipends are paid throughout the summer in biweekly installments.
+Scholars are responsible for determining their tax responsibility.

 Does the program provide housing?